D3vShoaib/D3vShoaib/readme.md

 <h2>Hey 👋, I'm <a href="http://shoaib.is-a.dev/">Shoaib</a></h2>
 <p>I'm currently a software engineer at <strong><a href="https://androcoders.in/">Androcoders</a></strong>, building one of the best image upscalers out there (launching soon 🚀).
 I've also built scalable dashboards and automated them to free up dev time (because why not let the scripts do the heavy lifting?).
-When I’m not in dev mode, I’m ricing yet another custom FV Linux distro — it’s practically a lifestyle now.</p>
+When I’m not in dev mode, I’m ricing yet another Linux distro — it’s a lifestyle noq ; ) .</p>
 <p><em>Build a legacy — or write legacy code. </em></p>

 [![website](./img/linkedin-light.svg)](https://linkedin.com/in/D3vShoaib#gh-light-mode-only)